lawtonB/.netBasicUserAuthentication/README.md

 # .netBasicUserAuthentication

-This project is a basic template for creatin user AUTH functionality in microsoft .net framwork.
-It allows users to create new user roles and login and contains basic CRUD functionality for users.
+This project is a basic template for creating user AUTH functionality in Microsoft .net framework.
+It allows users to create new user roles and contains complete CRUD functionality.

 lawtonB april 2016